tAnother/gotcp/Testing.md

 1. Should have all of the test packet capabilities;
 2. **[PASS]** Should be able to update `R` routing entry at the beginning immediately;

-    ours is a bit slower, but the logic is correct

     > r2h2 reference\
     <img src="md_images/lr_start.png" alt="drawing" width="500"/>